revyrob/revyrob/README.md

 [Frontend](https://github.com/revyrob/brianconFantomes-V2)

-Briancon Fantomes is a audio tour which is a functioning business page in Briancon, France.
-Visitors are able to access the audio tour in French and English along with a map for all the audio tour stops.
-The website cross-references with Google, Facebook, Instagram, TripAdvisor, and Spotify to help gain more traction for the SEO.
-The first version of the website can be found [here](https://github.com/revyrob/brianconFantomes).
+Briancon Fantomes is an exceptional audio tour business nestled in the charming locale of Briancon, France.
+As a fully functional business page, it offers visitors an immersive experience through captivating audio tours available in both French and English, complemented by a comprehensive map highlighting all the tour stops.

-The page uses a couple of great npm libraries such as Framer-motion and React-audio-player.
-The application is styled with Tailwind.
-The text for the site is kept in two seperate json files, one for French and one for English.
-React useContext was used so that the language files could be swapped when the user chose their prefered language within the navbar.
-The language is then saved within their browser settings.
+To maximize its online presence and reach, the website cleverly utilizes cross-referencing with popular platforms such as Google, Facebook, Instagram, TripAdvisor, and Spotify.
+This strategic integration not only enhances the visibility of Briancon Fantomes but also amplifies its Search Engine Optimization (SEO), ensuring that it garners the attention it deserves.

+To enhance the user experience, the page leverages the power of remarkable npm libraries such as Framer-motion and React-audio-player.
+These libraries contribute to the seamless navigation and immersive audio playback, elevating the overall quality of the audio tour experience.

+Aesthetically, the website exudes elegance and modernity with its stylish design, thanks to the utilization of the Tailwind CSS framework.
+This choice of styling enhances the visual appeal and ensures a delightful browsing experience for visitors.
+Effortlessly catering to the needs of a diverse audience, the website incorporates separate JSON files to store text content in both French and English.
+This intelligent design allows for easy language switching, facilitated by React useContext.
+Visitors can select their preferred language within the navbar, and the application dynamically adapts to their choice.
+Furthermore, to streamline the experience, the selected language preference is conveniently saved within the user's browser settings, providing a personalized and seamless browsing experience upon subsequent visits.

+Briancon Fantomes stands as a shining example of a meticulously crafted audio tour business, seamlessly blending technology, captivating storytelling, and innovative design.
+It not only showcases the beauty and history of Briancon but also serves as a gateway for visitors to immerse themselves in an unforgettable journey through time and culture.

 ![ezgif com-crop (4)](https://github.com/revyrob/revyrob/assets/66695865/956d56f8-d72f-4c0b-8431-e838d37563e7)